 This is an area that can be productive at any time of year for passerines, from the flocks of Goldfinch feasting on the seed heads in winter, to the passing Spotted Flycatchers of autumn, I have seen 6 species of warbler, 2 woodpeckers and even Little Owl here.

-It has been a really productive spot for migrants with Winchat and Redstart seen on the same tree in 2014 and I am sure that one day a rarity will turn up here.
+It has been a really productive spot for migrants with Winchat and Redstart seen on the same tree in 2014.
+I am sure that one day a rarity will turn up here.

 |Common Buzzard seen over old lock|